mingyyy/backtesting/README.md

 ## Overview
-The main idea of this project is to build a pipeline that helps business to better handle their historical files.
+The main focus of this project is to build a pipeline from raw csv files to a cloud storage to data processing to a database and finally to the consumer through a user interface.

 ![pipeline](static/pipeline.png)

 Therefore, following along the pipeline, I am going to demonstrate how to migrate large amount of csv files,